James Wilder (actor)

-James Wilder (born August 5, 1968) is an American film and television actor.
+James Wilder is an American film and television actor.

+Early life

 Wilder was born in Cleveland, Ohio, and raised in Sausalito, California.
 The son of a French mother and an Italian father, Wilder performed as a fire eating street performer before he became an actor.

+Career

-Wilder portrayed Adam Louder on the Fox soap opera Models Inc., Christopher Searls on the ABC TV drama Equal Justice and Nick Lewis on the 1993 remake of Route 66 on NBC.
+During his career, Wilder portrayed Adam Louder on the Fox soap opera Models Inc., Christopher Searls on the ABC TV drama Equal Justice and Nick Lewis on the 1993 remake of Route 66 on NBC.

 Personal life

 In 1997, Wilder dated actress Kirstie Alley.
-The two met on the set of Nevada and soon were engaged, but split after 4 years.
+The two met on the set of Nevada and soon were engaged, but "ended their four-year relationship."